Your kids need you.

 How to Be More Present in Your Child’s Life

 One of the issues so prominent in our society today is that we have so many things vying for our attention.
 In order to be certain that we are being present in our child’s life, we have to say no to things that are not as important as they are.
 And trust me, they notice when you do (and when you don’t).
+Take notice of how they are asking for one on one time… and then give it to them.

-5 Ways to be More Present
+5 Ways to be A More Present Parent

 - Stop what you are doing and truly focus on your child.